-If weight loss were as easy as popping pills, we'd all be slim.
-Unfortunately, it takes a lot of hard work -- conscientious food choices and old-fashioned exercise -- to lose weight and keep it off.
+If weight loss were as easy as popping pills or drinking a magic potion, we'd all be slim.
+Unfortunately, losing weight and maintaining that weight loss takes a lot of hard work -- making healthy food choices, monitoring calorie counts, and being physically active on a regular basis are critical components of a successful plan.
 While many dietary supplements claim miraculous weight loss benefits, the science doesn't seem to support these claims.

-A recent review of popular weight loss dietary supplements conducted by ConsumerLab.com, an organization that conducts independent reviews of dietary supplements, found little evidence that they work.
+A recent review of popular weight loss dietary supplements conducted by ConsumerLab.com, an organization that conducts independent reviews of dietary supplements, found little evidence that dietary supplements claiming to foster weight loss actually work.

-Keep in mind that dietary supplements are not regulated as stringently by the U.S. Food and Drug Administration as drugs, and they are not required to prove their effectiveness or safety before they are marketed.
+Keep in mind that dietary supplements are not regulated as stringently by the U.S. Food and Drug Administration as drugs or food additives.
+They are not required to prove their effectiveness or safety before they are marketed.
 Talk to your health care provider before taking supplements for weight loss.

-You can enjoy carbs -- in moderation -- as long as you focus on nutrient-rich sources that are minimally processed.
-Think fruits, vegetables, legumes, whole grains, and low-fat dairy products.
-You not only get to eat delicious foods that help you feel satisfied, but your body will benefit from an array of important nutrients such as fiber, vitamins, minerals, and phytonutrients.
+Focus on nutrient-rich sources of carbohydrate that have minimal added sugars or fats or are prepared with small amounts of added sugars or unhealthy fats.
+You will not only get to eat delicious foods that help you feel satisfied, but your body will benefit from an array of important nutrients, such as fiber, vitamins, minerals, and phytonutrients.